New Jersey Lemon Law: Your Complete Legal Guide

 - Description of the defect

-- History of repair attempts
+- Complete history of repair attempts with dates

-- Your requested remedy
+- Your requested remedy (refund or replacement)

 Step 3: Allow Final Repair Opportunity

-Step 4: File with Lemon Law Unit
+Step 4: File with the Lemon Law Unit

 If the manufacturer does not resolve your claim, file a complaint with the New Jersey Lemon Law Unit: